iamromulan/cellular-modem-wiki/README.md

 I am leaving systemd-journal-flush disabled (masked), as we don't want to write the logging data to persistent storage.
 Well - if you do you can change the Storage to "persistent" in the config file, and also symlink the systemd-journal-flush to actually switch from volitile to persistent storage on bootup.

-## Other interesting things to check over ADB

 ### Making sure you're connected to the right modem